School Library Advocacy kit

 Networking is always a good idea.
 Become a member of an international association.
-Join the Ifla Section School Libraries and Resource Centers (indicate you want to become a member of Section 11, School Libraries) and the International Association of School Librarianship (IASL).
+Join the IFLA School Libraries Section (indicate you want to become a member of Section 11, School Libraries) and the International Association of School Librarianship (IASL).
 Both have there own Newsletter and other publications and organise conferences and meetings around the world.
 Check out their websites for more information.

 Learn how to advocate your case

 There are several websites providing ideas on how to support your case.

 - The American Association of School Librarians presents an advocy toolkit on its website

 - Visit the Advocacy Resource Center of the the American Library Association

 - School Libraries Making a Difference is a UK website – and a brochure [PDF] – devoted to advocacy of school libraries

 Or refer to well known school librarians, like Laura Bush, ex First Lady of the USA.
 She has a master’s degree in library science and worked as a public school teacher and librarian in the Houston, Dallas and Austin school systems.
 In 2002 she organised a White House Conference on School Libraries and now hosts the Laura Bush Foundation for America’s Libraries.
 Look for influential advocates in your own community.

 Use the International School Library Month (ISLM) to promote your library in your institution.
 ISLM also is an excellent opportunity to contact your (local) government.
-Ask them to make the fourth monday of October your local School Library Day.
+Ask them to make one Monday in October your local School Library Day.
 Use the event to confront principals, administrators, and politicians with the IFLA/UNESCO documents and the research findings.